chipperdoodles/3color/README.md

 Each page is built from a markdown file located in the content/ folder.
 Right now I have a few examples placed.
 They have header containing metadata followed by a markdown body, which is currently just a link to the comic page located in the static/images folder.

+An example of a site built with comicr is hosted on github pages and can be found at http://comicr.noties.org

 I am new to programming and I'm kind of brute learning python and flask by just working on this project.

 For credit I have been using the following as references as well as documentation.